-Step 1: Saw/ Blade Size
+Step 1: Saw/Blade Size

 Direct drive saws come in a number of saw blade sizes.
 Typically, these range from 5 1/2" to 7 1/4".
 The smaller sized models are often referred to as trim saws because the work they can do is limited by their reduced blade diameter and motors.
 These saws are a great upgrade from a hand saw because they are less expensive than their larger counterparts, and they are capable of tackling many DIY jobs around the house.
 When fitted with the appropriate blade, these saws are also great for professional finish work such as molding and baseboards where a full-sized saw would be overkill.

 At the other end of the spectrum are the 7 1/4" saws that can be classified as framing saws.
 They have greater power, high amp-hour batteries, more torque, and larger blades.
 This means that these saws are better equipped to make plunge cuts, cross cuts, rip plywood, and cut more demanding materials such as laminated veneer lumber (LVL).
 These saws often come equipped with a rafter hook.
 This feature is a great convenience as the saw can be kept close regardless of where the work is being done.
-As you might imagine, the increase in performance comes an increase in price.
+As you might imagine, the increase in performance comes with an increase in price.
 These saws are designed for heavy use, so they are a good fit for dedicated woodworking hobbyists and professionals.

 The saws in the middle blade diameter category are more general.
 They can do all the tasks of a trim saw but are more expensive and bulkier.
 They can also do most of the tasks of the framing saws, but lacks the larger blade, power, and framing hook.
 These saws will satisfy most of the DIY folks but are a little underpowered for heavy use.

-Step 2: Blade-left or Blade-Right Saws
+Step 2: Blade-Left or Blade-Right Saws

 Perhaps the most confusing part of direct drive saw selection is the blade-right or blade-left decision.
 Sometimes these design configurations are referred to as left or right-handed saws.
 As we will show, this is inaccurate.
 Blade-side is a preferential decision based on the kinds of cuts you are going to make most often, what kind of circular saw you have used in the past, as well as safety concerns.
 The following discussion is predicated on the user being right-handed.
 If you're left-handed, apply everything said about blade-right saws to blade-left saws and vice-versa.